 Should certificate students, upon completion of the program, apply and be admitted to Montclair State’s English M.A.
 Program, all 9 credits will count toward the 33 credits needed to receive the M.A. degree.
 All 9 credits will also count as professional development credits for public school teachers.

 For adult learners interested in pursuing further graduate work in English or a related field, the program affords an opportunity to gain sustained, first-hand exposure to what graduate study in English entails today, enabling them to become more informed, more prepared, more competitive, and ultimately more successful as they pursue their educational and professional goals.

 Along with the English Graduate Certificate, the department also offers an English (MA).

 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.

-The Graduate School requires a U.S. bachelor’s degree, or the equivalent, in order to be eligible to apply for the English Graduate Certificate program.
+The Office of Graduate Admissions requires a U.S. bachelor’s degree, or the equivalent, in order to be eligible to apply for the English Graduate Certificate program.
 Applicants with non-U.S. degrees, please visit the International Applicants page to review the U.S. degree equivalency information.